mxcrafts/ltrack/README.md

 ## Overview

 > [!NOTE]
-> MXTrack is an open-source security observability tool designed to monitor and analyze potential risks during the loading and execution of machine learning (ML) and artificial intelligence (AI) model files.
-Built with Golang and eBPF (Extended Berkeley Packet Filter), MXTrack combines the efficiency of low-level kernel tracing with the robustness of modern systems programming to deliver high-performance, low-overhead monitoring.
-By focusing on critical system behaviors and configurations, MXTrack helps developers, MLOps engineers, and security researchers identify vulnerabilities, unauthorized access, and anomalous activities in ML/AI workflows.
+> ltrack is an open-source security observability tool designed to monitor and analyze potential risks during the loading and execution of machine learning (ML) and artificial intelligence (AI) model files.
+Built with Golang and eBPF (Extended Berkeley Packet Filter), ltrack combines the efficiency of low-level kernel tracing with the robustness of modern systems programming to deliver high-performance, low-overhead monitoring.
+By focusing on critical system behaviors and configurations, ltrack helps developers, MLOps engineers, and security researchers identify vulnerabilities, unauthorized access, and anomalous activities in ML/AI workflows.

 ## Technical Highlights